-America—underneath the noses of most citizens—provided more than $1 trillion in loans to support a bunch of insolvent banks, in addition to the $700 billion publicly-known TARP bailout of 2008.
+America — underneath the noses of most citizens — provided more than $1 trillion in loans to support a bunch of insolvent banks, in addition to the $700 billion TARP bailout program of 2008.

 America also spent more than $4 trillion on questionable wars in Afghanistan and Iraq.
-And because of America’s half-azzed performance in spreading democracy and freedom in the region, it now has to spend even more money to keep both countries from failing under the reign of ISIL.
+And because of America’s half-azzed performance in spreading democracy and freedom in the region, it now has to spend even more money to keep both countries from failing under the reign of Islamic State.

 What’s more, America will face a difficult time justifying its campaign to fight for freedom in Libya after it recently turned the once-wealthy African nation into a failed state.
 America will find itself in a similar situation when discussing the slow and deadly disintegration of Syria.
 We haven’t even touched on US drone policy in any level of detail.

-And while America continues to spend money on wars which it considers just causes and the Dow rises to top 18,000 points, we have nearly 33 percent of American children living in poverty; an increasing number of Americans living from paycheck to paycheck; middle class wages going nowhere, and the dire financial straits of Americans creating an increased amount of racial tension and blame.
+And while America continues to spend money on wars which it considers just causes — with the Dow rising above 18,000 points — 33 percent of American children live in poverty; an increasing number of Americans live from paycheck to paycheck; middle class wages head nowhere, and the dire financial straits of Americans create an increased amount of racial tension and blame.

 It’s time for America to declare a new fight for freedom, and I’m not talking about Anbar Province.

-I don’t think Sharpton would be invited back to the White House.
+I don’t think Sharpton would be invited back to the White House after that.
 And the outcome could be worse…

 Some of you will argue that Sharpton receives death threats today.
 Hell, MLK couldn’t exactly walk the streets alone at night when his priorities centered on integrating lunch counters.
 But King appeared to express awareness and acceptance of his imminent demise when he began to heighten the contradictions of American freedom and democracy.